Your brand new red dot sight just arrived.

 A friend of mine uses this exact optic to treat his astigmatism.
 “The red dot is extremely clear and crisp.
 No distortion whatsoever,” he told me.

 To make it even easier on the eyes, he pairs it with an EOTECH G33 Magnifier.
-This allows him to transcend short range limitations to medium range shooting (above 400 yards).
+This allows him to shoot further distances (above 400 yards).

 But what about the optic itself?